Will I be able to connect to the internet on my cruise ship?

-Most cruise ships, with the exception of a handful of very basic expedition ships in off-the-beaten-track locales, provide Internet connectivity for things like checking email, posting to Facebook and checking in for your flight.
-The Internet is provided primarily by way of satellites, though some cruise ships have technology onboard that allows them to switch to land-based signal towers when sailing within a certain distance from land.
-Because satellite service can be spotty, cruise ships do not guarantee that you will have connectivity at all times.
+Most cruise ships, apart from a handful of very basic expedition ships in off-the-beaten-track locales, provide internet connectivity for things like checking email, posting to Facebook and checking in for your flight.
+The internet is provided primarily by way of satellites, though some cruise ships have technology onboard that allows them to switch to land-based signal towers when sailing within a certain distance from land.
+Because satellite service can be spotty, cruise ships do not guarantee that you will always have connectivity.

-On most modern cruise ships, as well as new riverboats, Internet is available via Wi-Fi from front to back.
-That doesn't mean there won't be some areas on the ship where the signal is weak; usually the farther inside the ship you are, the weaker the signal.
-However, cruise lines are working on fixing this by installing technology throughout the ship to boost weak signals.
-On older ships, as well as on some riverboats and expedition ships, Internet is only available in specified locations, such as a lounge or an Internet cafe.
+On older ships, as well as on some riverboats and expedition ships, internet is only available in specified locations, such as a lounge or an internet cafe.
 If you're booking an older ship or an expedition ship and you want the most coverage available, ask your travel agent or the cruise line if the ship has bow-to-stern Wi-Fi.

-Yes … and no. Whether your ship's Internet is working at any given moment depends primarily on satellite availability.
+Yes … and no. Whether your ship's internet is working at any given moment depends primarily on satellite availability.
 Are you far out to sea in stormy weather?
-If yes, you might not have any Internet.
+If yes, you might not have any internet.
 Are you in the middle of the Alaskan or Norwegian fjords?
 Again, probably no connectivity.
-Excepting these occasional circumstances, ships generally provide Internet connectivity 24/7.

 Do I need to bring my own laptop or tablet with me to connect?

-On most cruise ships, you have several choices for purchasing Internet service.
-The per-minute rate is the most expensive and can run anywhere from $0.50 to $0.99 per minute.
+For those who must pay for service, you have several choices for purchasing internet service.
+The per-minute rate, where it is offered, is the most expensive.
+Rates start at \$0.40 per minute and up.
 Your best bet is to buy a package, which brings the per-minute pricing down.
-The larger the package, the cheaper the per-minute pricing.
 On some ships, packages are the only way to buy internet, and many lines offer discounts for purchasing your package online before your cruise begins.

 For cruise lines that charge by the megabyte (MB), what does that mean for me?